How to Fix Broken, Splits, Bad Joints and Refurbish a Wooden Bed Frame

 How to Fix Cracks & Splits in a Wooden Bed Frame

-These are the most common problems with both wooden bed frames and their slats.
-This happens when the bed frame does not have enough support, which is super important considering the amount of pressure it’s exposed to every night.
+This happens when the bed frame does not have enough support, which is important considering the amount of pressure it’s exposed to every night.

 Tools Needed: If you want to fix a cracked wooden bed frame, you’ll need the following items: